Hintlesham War Memorial - The Great War

 Died from his wounds 5 May 1915 aged 29

-Clarence William Anstruther Wilkinson was born in Diss.
-His father, Anthony, was rector of St Nicholas Church in the village and his mother was Harriet.
-Clarence went to school in Bury St Edmunds and spent 4 years working in the service of Trinity House which oversaw lighthouses and maritime safety.
+Clarence William Anstruther Wilkinson was born in Bury St Edmunds.
+His father, Anthony, was rector of St Nicholas Church in the village and Harriet was his mother.
+Clarence went to school in Bury St Edmunds and spent 4 years working as an apprentice engineer on ships for Trinity House.

 He emigrated to Western Australia in 1913 where he farmed.
-When the war broke out he was single, an Australian national and enlisted on 10 September 1914 in Helena Valley, Perth.
+When the war broke out he was single and enlisted in September 1914 in Helena Valley, Perth.
 Clarence's army training took him to Freemantle and then on to Melbourne from where he embarked for the war a couple of days before Christmas in 1914.